 - Honors Defense, Spring Semester: The first half of spring semester will be taken up by completion of the full draft, a final version of which should be sent to all committee members two weeks before the scheduled defense.
 The Honors Defense will take place by the end of the first week of the examination period.
 It is the student's responsibility to schedule and communicate the details of the Honors Defense to all the members of the committee.

-Here are successful Honors projects available in W&M Scholarworks:
+Here are successful Honors projects available in W&M Scholarworks, accessible by clicking on the hyperlinked titles:

-- Arthur Matsu's College Years: Historicize His 1920s Experiences by Benming Zhang
+- Arthur Matsu's College Years: Historicizing His 1920s Experiences by Benming Zhang

 - Nanay's Kusina or Carinderia?
 The Perceived Lack of Filipino Restaurants in American Dining by Amanda Andrei